“You may have the universe if I may have Italy.”Giuseppe Verdi

 With stunning views of the bay, this tranquil hotel is the ideal place to rest after a long day of exploring.

-This beautifully furnished, cozy hotel is located only a few minutes away from the harbor, shopping, and restaurants, and acts as a perfect base for our last few nights on tour.Book this Tour
+A lovely and small family run hotel located only a few minutes away from the harbor, shopping, restaurants and train station.
+A perfect base for our last two nights!Book this Tour

 Arrival & Departure